ADHD & Mental Health Evaluations for children ages 4-13 years old.

 ADHD Evaluation

-• Free 15-minute consultation to explore the challenges you’re facing, your concerns, and your general goals.
+• Free 15-minute consultation to explore the challenges you’re facing, your concerns, and your general goals for having an evaluation completed.

 • 90-minute in-person evaluation for children 4-13 yrs old.

-• Evaluation completed by LCSW’s who are certified ADHD providers.
+• Evaluation completed by licensed clinicians who are certified ADHD specialists.

 • The evaluation will consists of history gathering about things like developmental milestones, school related challenges, social issues your child may face, mental health history, family history, and sensory related difficulties.